Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Properness

-\begin{proof} Because $d_i$ converge uniformly to $d$, the length of a smallest curve in each free homotopy class of closed curves on $\partial M$ is uniformly bounded from above in $\{d_i\}$.
-Due to the hyperbolic Busemann--Feller lemma~\cite{Mil}, this implies that they are also uniformly bounded from above in $\partial C(\overline g_i)$.
+\begin{proof}[Proof of Lemma~\ref{compactind}.]
+Because $d_i^I$ converge uniformly to $d^I$, the length of a smallest curve in each free homotopy class of closed curves on $\partial M$ is uniformly bounded from above in $\{d_i^I\}$.
+Due to the hyperbolic Busemann--Feller Lemma~\cite{Mil}, this implies that they are also uniformly bounded from above in $\partial C(\overline g_i)$.
 Theorem~\ref{flp} implies that the injectivity radii of $\partial C(\overline g_i)$ are uniformly bounded from below.
-Due to the Theorem~\ref{su}, the length of a smallest curve in each free homotopy class is also uniformly bounded in the hyperbolic representatives of conformal structures in $\partial_{\infty}N(\overline g_i)$.
-Due to Theorem~\ref{ab} and Theorem~\ref{flp}, this means that $\overline g_i$ stays in a compact subset of $\mathcal{CH}(N)$, and thus, up to taking a subsequence, converges to $\overline g \in \mathcal{CH}(N)$. \end{proof}
+Due to Theorem~\ref{su}, the length of a smallest curve in each free homotopy class is also uniformly bounded in the hyperbolic representatives of conformal structures in $\partial_{\infty}N(\overline g_i)$.
+Due to Theorem~\ref{ab} and Theorem~\ref{flp}, this means that $\overline g_i$ stay in a compact subset of $\mathcal{CH}(N)$, and thus, up to taking a subsequence, converge to $\overline g \in \mathcal{CH}(N)$. \end{proof}

 Now we can finish the proof of Lemma~\ref{proper}.